 An existing client of ours who is a professional property investor purchased a new investment property.
-It was a 1963 built 15 apartment complex in Como, Western Australia.
+It was a 1963 built 15 apartment complex in Perth.
 They planned to refurbish and strata-title the apartment complex for immediate resale.
 The owner's initial view was to terminate all tenancies to allow full access to the apartment complex.

 - 15 apartments;

 - The owner plans to renovate and sell the units; and